-This risk is still open.
-A training package has now been produced by developing a lesson already developed by Milton Keynes Council.
-However, this is yet to be rolled out in the Authority and therefore staff have not yet completed the training or signed the declaration that they understand the procurement requirements and will adhere to them.
-However this risk has been mitigated to some extent through the delivery of high level procurement training at the Managers meeting, targeting everyone from team leader and above.
-The procurement team also routinely attend senior management team meetings to pick up any control issues and to reinforce the process
+This risk has been mitigated to some extent through the delivery of high level procurement training at the Managers meeting, targeting everyone from team leader and above.
+The procurement team also routinely attend senior management team meetings to discuss procurement procedures.